-Scuba Diving In Phuket Is In Our opinion The Best Thing To Do In Phuket But What About Your Days Off?
+Scuba Diving In Phuket Is In Our opinion The Best Things To Do In Phuket But What About Your Days Off?

-Phuket has plenty of things to do and the surrounding area has stunning landscapes, beaches and crystal clear water.There are some days when you need a break from diving and getting out and about rather than just staying in your chosen beach resort is highly recommended.
+Phuket has plenty of things to do and the surrounding area has stunning landscapes, beaches and crystal clear water.There are some days when you need a break from diving.
+Getting out and about rather than just staying in your chosen beach resort is highly recommended.
 So if you’ve already covered the diving day trips and a Similan Island liveaboard then here’s some alternative options in no particular order.

 Phang Nga bay has hundreds of small uninhabited islands, caves and hidden lagoons that are teeming with wildlife.
 Travelling by kayak allows you to find all these hidden gems that can’t be reached by the large boat that takes you out into the bay.
 At low tide hidden tunnels are exposed that allow you to get inside the islands and visit the unique mini eco systems.
 John Gray is the originator of these tours and the one we highly recommend.
 The hong by starlight tour is exceptionally good.